Friday, December 29, 2006

 I think that part of the problem is that I feel like I am back where I was a year and a half ago -- feeling like I have nothing to say.
 This is where Miguel has some ideas that I think will help me refocus.
 He talks about what he gets from his blog, saying:

 In the past, I had to find a way to take notes, store emails, and ended up with lots of stuff everywhere.
 But now, I drop the links into my BlinkList (in lieu of Del.icio.us) and/or quickly jot down my impressions.
 This makes all the difference during my day.
-When I need to write something, I have a store of article ideas.
+When I need to write something, I have a store of article ideas.and

 Well, my blogs enable me to jot down the ideas, factoids that would otherwise be lost.
 A visual learner, I HAVE to write it down to remember...and even then, it slips away.